 As a student in middle and high school, I would often get inaccessible assignments that I couldn’t read with my low vision, and I had trouble explaining what the exact problem was with the assignment- which is perfectly reasonable given it’s hard to be an […]

-Earlier today, I realized that I had to read a long online article before going to a lecture.
-This task sounded very tiring, since I had just finished a two hour exam and my eyes were already hurting from staring at a screen without a […]
+Earlier today, I realized that I had to read an online article before going to a lecture.
+This task sounded very tiring, since I had just finished a two hour exam and my eyes were already hurting from staring at a screen.
+Lucky for me, […]

 Getting yearbooks at the end of the school year is always an exciting experience, as it is a great time to look back on the year and reflect on all of the friendships and memories made.
 Students with vision impairments, including low vision and blindness, […]